mendhak/angular-intro.js/README.md

         console.log('on complete callback!')
     });
 ```
-the list of supported callbacks are:
+the list of current callbacks are:

 * `onComplete`
 * `onExit`